 Beneath the frozen exterior, behind the silent wall, there is a deep and desperate longing to be understood.
 More than anything, I just wanted one person to look at me in my moment of panic and see not defiance, but fear.

 I didn't need them to fix me.
-I didn't need cognitive behavioural therapy to force me to speak.
-I just needed them to recognize my distress and offer a moment of quiet solidarity.
-My primary support need was for compassion.
+I didn't need a therapy to force me to speak.
+I just needed them to recognise my distress and offer a moment of quiet solidarity.
 The pain of selective mutism isn't just the inability to speak; it's the profound isolation of having your pain be invisible to everyone around you.

 I didn't need a hero to rescue me.
 I just needed a friend to sit with me in the quiet until the storm passed.